Afang Soup

 If it looks too watery, squeeze out the excess liquid, so that the liquid from the waterleaf will not overpower your soup thereby making it slimy and watery.

-Allow it to cook until the water reduces significantly.
+Right now, allow it to cook until the water reduces significantly.
 What you want is a softer leaf with less liquid, not a watery base.

 Step 4: Build the Soup Base